Guns N' Roses: Use Your Illusion I and II

 In response to an interviewer's suggestion that replacing Adler with Sorum had turned Guns N' Roses from a rock 'n' roll band to a heavy metal band, Stradlin responded: "Yeah, a big musical difference.
 The first time I realized what Steve did for the band was when he broke his hand in Michigan ...
 So we had Fred Coury come in from Cinderella for the Houston show.
 Fred played technically good and steady, but the songs sounded just awful.
 They were written with Steve playing the drums and his sense of swing was the push and pull that give the songs their feel.
 When that was gone, it was just ... unbelievable, weird.
 Nothing worked."

 A few months prior, keyboardist Dizzy Reed became the sixth member of the group when he joined as a full-time member.
 (Note: Reed was previously bandmates with Sorum in Johnny Crash.)

 In May 1991, Guns N' Roses fired their manager, Alan Niven, replacing him with Doug Goldstein.
 According to a 1991 cover story by Rolling Stone, Rose forced the dismissal of Niven against the wishes of some of his bandmates by refusing to complete the albums until he was replaced.

 The band released the recordings as two albums, Use Your Illusion I and Use Your Illusion II, on September 17, 1991.
 The tactic paid off when the albums debuted at No. 2 and No. 1 respectively in the Billboard charts, making Guns N' Roses the only act to achieve this feat until hip hop artist Nelly in 2004 and the first to have the top two albums since Jim Croce in 1974.
 The albums sold 770,000 units (Use Your Illusion II) and 685,000 units (Use Your Illusion I) in their first week, and spent 108 weeks on the chart.
 They have sold a combined 35 million copies worldwide, including 14 million in the United States.

 Guns N' Roses accompanied the Use Your Illusion albums with many videos, including "Don't Cry", "November Rain" and "Estranged", some of the most expensive music videos ever made.
-The ballad "November Rain" reached number 3 in the US and became the most requested video on MTV, eventually winning the 1992 MTV Video Music Award for best cinematography.
-At 8:57, it was at the time also the longest song in US chart history to reach the top ten.
+The ballad "November Rain" reached No. 3 in the US and became the most requested video on MTV, eventually winning the 1992 MTV Video Music Award for best cinematography.
+At 8:57, it was at the time also the longest song in US chart history to reach the Top 10.
 (Note: Taylor Swift's All Too Well (10 Minute Version) broke the record in 2021.)
 During the awards show, the band performed the song with Elton John accompanying on piano.